arangodb/arangodb/Documentation/Books/Manual/Deployment/ActiveFailover/README.md

 ## Using the ArangoDB Starter

 If you want to start a resilient single database server, use `--starter.mode=resilientsingle`.
-In this mode a 3 machine agency is started and 2 single servers that perform asynchronous replication an failover if needed.
+In this mode a 3 machine _Agency is started as well as 2 single servers that perform asynchronous replication an failover, if needed.

 ```bash
 arangodb --starter.mode=resilientsingle --starter.join A,B,C